halftone72/bigcrate/host setup/PopOS v2.md

 	- the rest of the disk was a btrfs partition
 3. Install Pop!_OS using the graphical installer
 4. At the install type step, choose Custom (Advanced)
-	a.
-Click on the first partition (set up as boot in your partition manager) and select Use Partition, select Format, select fat32, and the filesystem will be /boot/efi
+	- Click on the first partition (set up as boot in your partition manager) and select Use Partition, select Format, select fat32, and the filesystem will be /boot/efi
-	b.
-Click on the second partition (set up as swap in your partition manager), select Use Partition, use as Swap
+	- Click on the second partition (set up as swap in your partition manager), select Use Partition, use as Swap
-	c.
-Click on your btrfs partition, select Use Partition, select Format, select btrfs, and / as the filesystem
+	- Click on your btrfs partition, select Use Partition, select Format, select btrfs, and / as the filesystem
-	d.
-Make sure all of your partitions have a black checkmark icon on them
+	- Make sure all of your partitions have a black checkmark icon on them
 5. Click Erase and Install
 6. When install finishes, DO NOT click Restart Device.
 Instead go to your trusty terminal to continue post-install steps
 7. make sure you are root